Free Influencer Marketing Series

 While conversions are an important KPI, what’s more important is understanding why your conversion rate is high or low.
 MightyScout gives you an in-depth picture of what’s going on in one single pane of glass, which means you can analyze your KPIs quickly and effectively and tweak your campaigns as needed.

-The best influencer marketing KPI is the one that aligns with your goal.
+The best influencer marketing KPI is the one that aligns with your goal (and broader company goal) and helps you improve.
 For example, if your goal is to drive sales, use KPIs like conversion rate, click-throughs, and sales.
 But if your goal is to increase brand awareness, track likes, comments, shares, and saves.

 No influencer marketing campaign is successful from the get-go.
 It takes multiple iterations, a keen understanding of audience sentiment, and a deep analysis of previous campaigns to get to a point where you’re consistently hitting (and exceeding) your goals.